memory-hunter/spHeader/README.md

 # spHeader

-spHeader initializes the scratchpad properly so it can load the dumped games without any trouble.
+spHeader initializes the scratchpad properly so the DoJa emulator loads the dumped games without any trouble.

 ## Header:
 - Size: 64 bytes